-Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification As a condition of project approval, the Applicant shall, prior to issuance of the first building permit, shall provide a bond, letter of credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
+Number Mitigation Measure Responsible Party and Mitigation Timing Monitoring Agency Date of Completion Date of Verification credit or other financial assurance that the improvement will be completed to the satisfaction of the Port in consultation with the City Engineer.
 The improvement shall be implemented first building permit for the development that triggers the impact.
 The additional lanes shall be constructed to the satisfaction of the City Engineer.
-If the applicant is responsible for constructing the improvement, they would be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
+If the applicant is responsible for constructing the improvement, they maywould be eligible for BFDIF credit, or potential reimbursement in an amount not to exceed the verified improvement costs.
 This mitigation would reduce Significant Impact 6.5-28 to below a level of significance.
 Applies to Significant Impact 6.5-28.
 MM 6.5-12 All developments within the Master Plan Area shall participate in the Bayfront Development Impact Fee (BFDIF) Program as a means to mitigate their portion of the identified transportation related impacts, both direct and cumulative.
 Applies to Significant Impacts 4.2-21 through 4.2-45 as well as 6.5-11 through 6.5-28.
 Applicant Prior to First Building Permit Port and City